Blue Jays are one of the most recognizable birds in North America!

-- Brown-headed cowbirds are commonly known to sneak into other birds nests and lay eggs, abandoning their young to foster parent birds!
+- Brown-headed cowbirds are commonly known to sneak into other birds’ nests and lay eggs, abandoning their young to foster parent birds!
 However, Blue Jays are too intelligent for this.
-Instead, the Jays look at it as hot delivery food and have lunch.
+Instead, the jays look at it as hot delivery food and have fresh eggs for lunch.

 - Jays are smart enough to understand the principle of waiting.
-They are known to sit back and wait while humans are having lunch and then swooping down and finishing scraps when they are finished.
+They are known to sit back and wait while humans are having lunch and then swoop down and finish scraps when they are finished.
 On top of this, many farmers observe them waiting until they are done planting to help themselves to a leisurely feast of seeds!

 So why is that interesting?